xi-project/xi-filelib/UPGRADE.md

 ## From version 0.10.x to version 0.11.x

-* Data is backwards compatible
+* Data is backwards compatible.
+Hoorah!
+* Caching is available.
+Consider adding a memcache cache to your app via `Filelib::createCacheFromAdapter()` to get moar speed.
-* All things operator related renamed to repository. getFileOperator() -> getFileRepository() in your code.
+* All things operator related are renamed to repository. getFileOperator() -> getFileRepository() in your code.
 * Profiles moved to profile manager
+* Resource stuff moved from FileRepository to ResourceRepository
+* All identifiable (resource, file, folder) constructors are now private.
+Use create() function to instantiate.
 * ZendSlugifier is gone.
-If you use beautifurls, use the following replacement slugifier to get 100% backwards compatibility.:
+If you use beautifurls, use the following replacement slugifier to get absolute 100% backwards compatibility.:

 ```php
 use Xi\Filelib\Tool\Slugifier\Slugifier;